kr-g/pygitgrab/README.md

     python3 -m pygitgrab -u user_name # user_name is optional, will prompt for password

-github offers downloading for unauthenticed users only within certain rate limits [https://developer.github.com/v3/rate_limit/](https://developer.github.com/v3/rate_limit/). in case downloading a bunch of serveral project files it is required to authenticate.
+github offers downloading for unauthenticed users only within certain rate limits [https://developer.github.com/v3/rate_limit/](https://developer.github.com/v3/rate_limit/). in case downloading a bunch of serveral project files it is required to authenticate. (see also deprecation note of GitHub at the end of this document)

 # pygg.cfg structure